 First of all, if anything is un-African in this situation, it is Christianity.
 Africans were here having all kinds of sex before the slave traders and colonialists arrived with the bible.
 And Victorian ideals.
 And the Quran.
 Before them, sexuality was more fluid on the continent.

 Asante chiefs were given the best of the men during wars.
 Soldiers had gay sex all the time.
 I suspect the tag Kojo Besia and the like were not derogatory but were coined for the transgendered.
 Some traditional priests only slept with men in some parts of the continent.
 The original graffiti on ancient buildings confirm this.

 Studies in Marc Epprecht’s Heterosexual Africa show that the arrival of Christianity and Islam changed everything.
 Honestly, our ancestors were kind, thoughtful, and tolerant (at least in this one particular area).
 No one was threatened or banished for their sexuality.
 Ever.

 Secondly, If any group is qualified to declare anything un-African, it should be the Wulomei or the Sumankwahene and the other traditional priests of the land.

 Homosexuality is the one issue that unites the religious front in Ghana.
 It is considered, as reiterated by the preacher, foreign and ungodly.
 Every now and then, triggered by happenings elsewhere, the religious crowd will fervently agitate against the rights of gays.

 They have earmarked America for God’s destruction.
 For ‘redefining marriage’ to include gays, God is expected to destroy America like the Bible says he did in Sodom and Gomorrah.
 Some threatened to beat up people they suspect to be gays.
 The government has been warned against granting gays any rights.
 The Christian Council’s statement is just an affirmation of the rage.

 Christian leaders need to focus on the real problems facing the nation.
-Ghana is a deeply religious country; it was even ranked the world’s most religious country twice.
+Ghana is a profoundly religious country; it was even ranked the world’s most religious nation twice.
 About 70 percent of Ghana’s population are Christians.